derhansen/sf_event_mgt/Documentation/ForEditors/Events/Index.rst

          Option to enable a waitlist for the event, if the max. amount of registrations is reached.

  - :Field:
-         Enable unique e-mail check for registration
+         Enable unique email check for registration

    :Description:
-         If set, e-mail adresses of registrations are checked for uniqueness for the event.
+         If set, email adresses of registrations are checked for uniqueness for the event.

  - :Field:
          Notify admin